-Terminology: See Rule 1.00 for definitions of "person," "personally represents," and "represents."
+Terminology: See Rule 1.00 for the definitions of "person," "personally represents," and "represents."

 Rule 1.14.
-Diminished Capacity
+Diminished Capacity [new, renumbered]

-(a) When a client's capacity to make adequately considered decisions in connection with a representation is diminished, whether because of minority, mental impairment, or for another reason, the lawyer shall, as far as reasonably possible, maintain a normal client-lawyer relationship with the client.

-- (b) When the lawyer reasonably believes that the client has diminished capacity, is at risk of substantial physical, financial, or other harm unless action is taken, and cannot adequately act in the client's own interest, the lawyer may take reasonably necessary protective action.
+- (a) When a client's capacity to make adequately considered decisions in connection with a representation is diminished, whether because of minority, mental impairment, or for another reason, the lawyer shall, as far as reasonably possible, maintain a normal client-lawyer relationship with the client. - (b) When the lawyer reasonably believes that the client has diminished capacity, is at risk of substantial physical, financial, or other harm unless action is taken, and cannot adequately act in the client's own interest, the lawyer may take reasonably necessary protective action.
 Such action may include, but is not limited to, consulting with individuals or entities that have the ability to take action to protect the client and, in appropriate cases, seeking the appointment of a guardian ad litem, conservator, or guardian. - (c) When taking protective action pursuant to (b), the lawyer may disclose the client's confidential information to the extent the lawyer reasonably believes is necessary to protect the client's interests, unless otherwise prohibited by law.

-Terminology: See Rule 1.00 for definitions of "reasonably," "reasonably believes," "represents," and "substantial."
+Terminology: See Rule 1.00 for the definitions of "consult," "reasonably," "reasonably believes," "represents," and "substantial."

-Rule 1.145.
-Safekeeping Property
+Rule 1.15.
+Safekeeping Property [renumbered]